themesberg/flowbite-svelte-blocks/src/routes/application/+page.md

 breadcrumb_title: ''
 no_of_components: 0
 dir: application
-description: Get started with a collection of free and premium Tailwind CSS UI components for admin dashboard layouts, sidebars, charts, widgets, kanban boards, and more.
+description: Get started with a collection of free Tailwind CSS UI components for admin dashboard layouts, sidebars, charts, widgets, kanban boards, and more.
 category: true
 ---